dfilan/2022-alignment-resource-survey/quick_takeaways.md

 ## My summary of the results

 - AXRP, my podcast, is highly rated among people paid to work on technical AI alignment resources, but less highly rated in other cohorts.
+  - On a personal note, I find this a bit disappointing: I had hoped it could be useful for people orienting to research directions that they had not read widely about.
 - Rob Miles videos are highly rated among everyone, more than I would have guessed.
 - People really liked the AI Safety Camp, the AGI Safety Fundamentals Course, and conversations with AI alignment researchers.
 - People trying to get into alignment really liked the above and also MLAB.
 That said, they recommend Rob Miles videos higher than the AI Safety Camp and conversations with AI alignment researchers (but lower than MLAB and the AGI Safety Fundamentals Course).